-Kulbhushan Jadhav 'visibly under stress', Consular access given by Pakistan not credible: India
+Kulbhushan Jadhav 'visibly under stress', Pakistan did not give unhindered consular access: India

 New Delhi, July 16: India on Thursday issued strong statement saying that the Pakistan officials with intimidating endeavour were present during consular access to Kulbhushan Jadhav, who had been arrested by Pakistan on alleged espionage charges and is languishing in jail.